ManuSerp/aquaflux/aquaflux_core/README.md

 ##  Performance

-By compiling transformations to Rust and using Polars under the hood, `aquaflux_core` can be significantly faster than pure Python implementations, especially for:
+By compiling transformations to Rust and using Polars under the hood, `aquaflux-core` can be significantly faster than pure Python implementations, especially for:

 - Large datasets (> 1M rows)
 - Complex pipeline chains